Slowburn-Movies/slowburn-movies.github.io/_posts/2026-02-08-defending-avatar.md

 author: caley
 ---

-It's all too common for film fanatics to look down their noses at the Avatar films.
-They put them in the same bucket as superhero blockbuster schlock.
+It's all too common for film fanatics to look down their noses at Avatar.
+I understand.
+They put these movies in the same bucket as superhero blockbuster slop.

 However, what are such people to think when renowned American filmmaker Michael Mann [recently named](https://variety.com/lists/directors-favorite-films-2025/avatar-fire-and-ash/) Avatar: Fire and Ash his favorite film of 2025?
 Mann said the following: